best seat on a plane

 Bulkhead seats

 Bulkhead seats are located at the front of the cabin or the first row after a dividing wall and offer more legroom.
-Many airlines charge extra for these seats.
-For airlines with a Business Class product, it’s becoming increasingly common to offer these seats as a Business Class+ seat (for an extra charge or reserved for frequent flyer members with elite status).
-Examples include JetBlue’s Mint Studio and Virgin Atlantic’s Retreat Suite.
-Airlines such as Air France and Singapore Airlines often reserve these bulkhead Business Class seats for their highest tier frequent flyers (releasing these seats to other passengers only a few days before departure).
+An increasing number of airlines charge extra for these seats, in both Economy and Business Class.
+For airlines with a Business Class product, it’s becoming increasingly common to offer these seats as a Business Class+ seat (for an extra charge or reserved for the highest tier frequent flyers).
+Examples include JetBlue’s Mint Studio, Virgin Atlantic’s Retreat Suite.

 However, if the seats are located near the galley or toilets, it could be noisy as the crew prepare meals or chat with each other in between service times, or when passengers utilise the toilets.
 The light emanating from the galley could also be a nuisance when the cabin is dark (eye shades are a quick fix).